This one is called "Hmmmm?"

 And here are some other benches submitted for you approval!

-This next bench is called, "First in a Series," and features title of the first book in a series.
-I twas the cause of many heated debates at the Baker-Flynn Compound. did you know that Curious George was in another book BEFORE he appeared in his first Curious George Book?
+This next bench is called, "First in a Series," and features titles of the first books in a variety of series.
+It was the cause of many heated debates at the Baker-Flynn Compound.
+Did you know that Curious George was in another book BEFORE he appeared in his first Curious George Book?
 Also, if I remember correctly, While the Chronicles of Narnia is basically the first chapter in that series, it wasn't the first book in that series to be published.

 This one I called, "So close!"
 I liked the idea of the Tigee being so close to the Oreos and yet so far away.
 So very, far away.

 This next bench is called, "I got them Oreo Blues" I've always liked that song since I first heard it a bunch of years ago.
 It's written and sung by Lonnie Mack and also written by Mike Wilkerson.
 I got the idea of using it on a bench and for some reason(Maybe it was the right thing to do!)
 I asked permission to use the lyrics on a bench.
 And for some reason Lonnie Mack and the very nice people at Conexion said, "Sure!"
 It was really sweet.
 To paraphrase Mick Jagger, You don't always get what you ask for, but sometimes you do!
 Anyway part of my agreement says I can't show pictures of the entire bench, so here it is!